ros2/design/articles/realtime.md

 #### Cache friendliness for pointer and vtable accesses

 Classes with many levels of inheritance may not be real-time safe because of vtable overhead access.
-When executing an inherited function, the program needs to access the data used in the function, the vtable for the class, and the instructions for the function, which are all stored in different parts of memory, and may or may not be stored in cache together.
-(5)
+When executing an inherited function, the program needs to access the data used in the function, the vtable for the class, and the instructions for the function, which are all stored in different parts of memory, and may or may not be stored in cache together (5).

 In general, C++ patterns with poor cache locality are not well-suited to real-time environments.
 Another such pattern is the opaque pointer idiom (PIMPL), which is convenient for ABI compatibility and speeding up compile times.